-Once you have a valid ticket, you can check to ensure that everything is working fine from command line.
+Once you have a valid ticket, you can check to ensure that everything is working as expected from command line.
 To test this, make sure that your inventory looks like the following:

 '''

 [windows]

 win01.WEBSITE.COM

 [windows:vars]

-ansible_ssh_user = username@WEBSITE.COM
+ansible_user = username@WEBSITE.COM

 ansible_connection = winrm

-ansible_ssh_port = 5986
+ansible_port = 5986

 '''

-Make sure the hostname is the proper client hostname matching the entry in AD and is not the IP address.
-Also, in the username declaration, ensure that the domain name (the text after "@") is in properly entered with regard to upperand lower-case letters, as Kerberos is case sensitive.
+You shold also: - Ensure that the hostname is the proper client hostname matching the entry in AD and is not the IP address. - In the username declaration, ensure that the domain name (the text after @) is properly entered with regard to upper- and lower-case letters, as Kerberos is case sensitive.
 For Tower, you should also ensure that the inventory looks the same.